 Another recent study found that CBD inhibits the growth of cancerous cells in mice with pancreatic and bladder cancer.
 Not only did CBD inhibit cancerous cell growth, but also proved to prevent future tumors.
 The conclusion of this study noted that CBD could be a viable option to treat tumors in both humans and animals.

-From a hormonal standpoint, full spectrum hemp extract (CBD) works to treat the imbalance which may be causing the tumors in the first place.
+From a hormonal standpoint, full-spectrum hemp extract (CBD) works to treat the imbalance which may be causing the tumors in the first place.
 This means that full spectrum hemp extract (CBD) can correct the hormonal imbalance in pituitary and adrenal Cushing’s.
-In a study conducted by the Department of Physiology, School of Medicine, Southern Illinois University, researchers found that cannabinoid exposure could have profound effects on the function of endocrine stress axis.
+In a study conducted by the Department of Physiology, School of Medicine, Southern Illinois University, researchers found that cannabinoid exposure could have profound effects on the function of the endocrine stress axis.
 Additionally, hemp seed oil contains the perfect balance of omega fatty acids and is high in gamma linolenic acid (GLA), an omega-6 fatty acid – all of which contribute to healthy hormone balance.

 The most effective way to treat Cushing’s with full-spectrum hemp extract (CBD) is through an oral tincture with a high number of cannabinoids and active CBD.
 We recommend HEAL 1100 mg Full Spectrum Hemp Extract (CBD), which can be taken once daily.
 Despite common misconceptions, dosing has very little to do with your pet’s size or weight.
 Finding the right dosage depends on your specific pet, their specific issue, and how sensitive their endocannabinoid system is.

 Based on research and our experience, we recommend staring with 35-50 mg daily to treat Cushing’s.
 You may find that your pet needs less as they recover.

 For the fastest and most thorough absorption, lift the lip and apply dose directly onto the gums, as the most direct way into the bloodstream.
 If added to food, the medicine may not be as effective and can take significantly longer (30-45 minutes) to reach the bloodstream as it works its way through the gastrointestinal system.